Terms and Conditions

 - In the event the horse wins any prize money (including any bonus money, where applicable), certain fees will be deducted from the prize money by the racing authorities before it is paid to the owners of the horse.
 The amount deducted depends on the venue and type of race.
-Weatherbys will then remit the prize money to Racing Club (please note: this can take some time) and we will then distribute that prize money to each syndicate member’s account in the proportions that reflect each member’s shareholding in that horse.
-We will make these distributions no later than 30 days after we receive the funds from Weatherbys.
-If the amount of prize money due to you is less than £10, we will hold that in the relevant syndicate bank account until either prize money due to you is more than £10, until you sell your share or until the syndicate comes to an end (in which case, we will remit any monies owed to you within a reasonable time).
+Weatherbys will then remit the prize money to Racing Club (please note: this can take some time).
+We will distribute that prize money to each syndicate member’s account in the proportions that reflect each member’s shareholding in that horse.
+We will make these distributions at the end of each syndicate term.
+If the amount of prize money due to you is less than £10, we will hold that in the relevant syndicate bank account until either prize money due to you is more than £10, until you sell your share or until the syndicate comes to an absolute end (in which case, we will remit any monies owed to you within a reasonable time).

 - If you do not pay the Syndicate Fees at any time or for any reason, you will cease to partake in any of the benefits of the Syndicate except in the event the horse is sold before your share is sold or transferred to us, in which case see 29.2, 30 and 31 which will apply.

 - Horses owned by Racing Club.
 All our syndicate racehorses will be owned by Racing Club.
 When you buy a share in a horse you are buying an interest in the horse as explained at 3 above, you are not buying a shareholding in the company Wendigo Limited.
 The horses will run under the owners name ‘RC Syndicate’ followed by the relevant syndicate number.

 - The horse is not insured.
 We do not insure Racing Club horses for injury or death.
 You may be able to insure your individual share(s) but we do not offer this service.